Sylius/Sylius/docs/customization/template.rst

 How to locate event in browser?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to more easily search for the event name you want to modify, the Sylius Template Event lets you easily find it in your browser with the debug tools it provides.
+If you want to search easier for the event name you want to modify, the Sylius Template Events can be easily found in your browser with the debug tools it provides.
 Just use the ``explore`` (in Chrome browser) or its equivalent in other browsers to check the HTML code of your webpage.
 Here you will be able to see commented blocks where the name of the template as well as the event name will be shown:

 .. image:: /_images/sylius_event_debug.png

-In the example above we were looking for the template and event of the Sylius Logo.
-The html code of it was surrounded by statements of where the event, as well as block started.
+In the example above we were looking for the HTML responsible for rendering of the Sylius Logo.
+Mentioned markup is surrounded by statements of where the event, as well as block, started.
+What is more, we can see which twig template is responsible for rendering this block and what the priority of this rendering is.

 .. image:: /_images/sylius_logo_locate.png